 The Filemail desktop app supports resume and fast transfers.
 You can use it to upload and download.
 You don’t have to have an account to use the app.
 If someone sends a 100 GB to my registrered email they don’t need an account.
 I also download files from filemail using FTP clients like Cyberduck or Filezilla To enable FTP you go to Company Settings – Download page and choose enable FTP.

 To enable MD5 verification you go to Company Settings – Download page.

 If the MD5 hash matches the local file the file is verified.

 Amazon S3 can be used to deliver and receive big files on the internet.
 S3 storage is very reliable and scalable.

 Price and Storage

-You pay $0.09 per GB for data transfer and $0.023 per GB so it can be more expensive than filemail.
+You pay for each GB of data transfer and storage so it can be more expensive than filemail when uploading and downloading large files (100 GB) .
 But you only pay for when you are using the service and you can store unlimited data.

 Ease of use and verification

 -You can use the s3 web uploader or use Cyberduck and similar programs to upload to S3.
-It uses integrity checks when uploading.
 After uploading you can make the link accessible (public) and give the clients the S3 download link.
 You can also do more advanced S3 stuff like making a user with a bucket with it’s own access and secret key that can be accessed with cyberduck and similar programs.
 Or set up Amazon SFTP transfer

 Amazon S3 storage is very fast.